 The album title is VERY accurate because the tracks all paint mental pictures in your mind.
 The key to it is to have an open mind going in.
 Some of the tracks work better than others for me personally.
 “Oceanside Exterior” is particular beautiful and takes me somewhere I’d rather be.
 On the flip side, “Numerous Mechanical Circles” feels cold and stale plus the spoken word doesn’t work for me (when does it, right?).

 Gayle Ellett still has a great ear for melody and for arrangement.
-“Flashback” reminds me a little of Goblin with the mellotrons and awesome guitar line.
+“Flashback” reminds me a little of Goblin with the mellotrons and awesome guitar line…and a LAWNMOWER!
 While drummer Chuck Oken, Jr. does use sequencing a lot, for the most part it works and does fit the song.
 The album as a whole takes a bit to fully sink in which is a good thing!

 I am really glad to finally be on the path to check out more from Djam Karet.
 They are certainly one of America’s true hidden talents.
 You can tell by listening to “Sonic Celluloid” that it’s all about the music with this band.
 “Sonic Celluloid” is a fierce exploration into the nether regions of your aural imagination.
 Strap yourselves in.